 TACKLE YOUR TO-DO LIST

 If you had a list of small things you were hoping to get to, these little updates could make all the difference!
 We did a walk through the house and noted what all we figured we HAD to do and also things we had WANTED to do.
 In the end tackle all the things and even a few wants because any buyer (whoever it ended up being) will appreciate or notice those things.
+You might need to repaint your sideboards, for example, especially if they are looking worn and discolored.
+Or you might need to bring in a professional for help with maintenance issues, such as a HVAC company if your AC is in need of repair.
+When you have tackled such things around your home, the buyer will have fewer reasons to not consider your property.

 This can really go a long way.
 Obviously if you are selling mid-winter, maybe not a good idea, but we did this in the fall and it actually made our porch area look almost brand new!
 Not only does it clean your house up, but it gives it a bright and fresh look too!
 Here’s one similar to the one we used and this is one easy thing that can get overlooked when preparing your home to sell, but don’t forget the small things!